 How to Get a Mortgage When Your Credit Isn’t Great

-Of course, you can also apply for non-conventional loans, like those offered by the Federal Housing Administration (FHA), the Veterans Administration (VA), or the U.S. Department of Agriculture (USDA).
-You can get an FHA loan with a credit score of 500 and 10 percent down, while VA loans and USDA loans have no lower credit limit.
+Of course, you can also apply for non-conventional loans.
+These include those offered by the Federal Housing Administration (FHA), the Veterans Administration (VA), or the U.S. Department of Agriculture (USDA).
+You can get an FHA loan with a credit score of 500 and 10 percent down.
+Meanwhile, VA loans and USDA loans have no lower credit limit.
 Here’s how to finance your home purchase when you have a lower credit score.

 Know the Cost of Buying a Home with Bad Credit

 The main reason why people say you should have great credit before you try to buy a home is that your credit score determines the interest rate you’ll receive on your loan.
-The better your credit score, the lower your interest rate, and the lower your interest rate, the less you’ll pay for the loan.
+The better your credit score, the lower your interest rate.
+Consequently, the lower your interest rate, the less you’ll pay for the loan.

 If you have lower credit, you’ll have to pay a higher interest rate on your loan.
-For example, someone with an excellent credit score of 760 to 850 might get an interest rate as low as 2.805 percent, which means they’ll pay $135,525 in interest over the life of a 30-year fixed loan of $282,240 (which is about what you’d pay for the average home in the U.S., after making a 20 percent down payment).
+For example, someone with an excellent credit score of 760 to 850 might get an interest rate as low as 2.805 percent.
+This means they’ll pay $135,525 in interest over the life of a 30-year fixed loan of $282,240.
+This is about what you’d pay for the average home in the U.S., after a 20 percent down payment.
 Someone taking out that same loan with a credit score in the low 600s will pay $226,205 in interest over the life of the loan.

-That’s a lot more money – so much more that you might be tempted to hold off on buying a home until you can get your credit score up.
+That’s a lot more money.
 But home prices are going up steadily around the country right now, and interest rates could go up too.
 You can’t look into the future and see how much it will cost you to get a mortgage six months or one year into the future.
-But if you’re looking to get a mortgage in a hot market like Charlottesville, VA, it’s probably best not to wait if you can help it.
+However, if you’re looking to get a mortgage in a hot market like Charlottesville, VA, it’s probably best not to wait if you can help it.
 You can always save money on interest by paying extra towards your principal in the early years of the loan.

 Look for Bad Credit Home Loan Options